biswas/Transverse_energy_analysis/README.txt

-histograms = either FAILED or CALL LIMIT, which means the error matrix is probably problematic in these cases Strategy 1.1: customize initial fit parameters ..................................................................................
+histograms = either FAILED or CALL LIMIT, which means the error matrix is probably problematic in these cases Strategy 1.1: customize initial fit parameters
+- works for some but not all (see comments at the end of each of the data rows above)
+- worked for some after changing the maximum number of minimizer function calls to 10000 (default is 1000) Strategy 1.2: use maximum likelihood estimate/cross-validation instead of minimum chi-square
+- as elaborated in https://arxiv.org/pdf/1012.3754.pdf, chi-square minimization probably not a good way to fit non-linear models anyway!
+..................................................................................
 - need to add lamda spectra from STAR Preliminary data on BES strangeness from email thread labeled "RHIP data"